programming-notes/active-record-intro-creating-tables-challenge/README.md

 When the `#create_table` method executes the block, it will pass in a `TableDefinition` object.
 We can think of this object as the table being created.
 We're referencing it in our migration as `t`.
 As the block is executed, we take our table and we add a string-type column (i.e., `VARCHAR`) called *name*, we add a string-type column called *license*, we add an integer-type column called *age*, etc.

 How are we adding these columns?
 We're calling the `#string` and `#integer` methods on the table object passed to the block.
 We also call the `#timestamps` method; this method adds two datetime-type columns to the table:  one named *created_at* and one named *updated_at*.
-It's convention to add these to our tables.
+It's conventional to add these to our tables.

 When we call the methods for adding columns to our table, the first argument we pass is the name of the column, (e.g., `:name`).
 We can optionally pass in a second argument, an options hash, which we do when adding the name and license columns.
 We can use these options to place *constraints* on our database—just as we could in SQL.
 For example, not allowing null values for particular columns.